-Conveniently close to the airport, in the centre of town, the Moevenpick Royal Palm Hotel is perhaps the city's best large hotel: it's very professional and ideal for short overnight stops.
+Conveniently close to the airport, in the centre of town, the Serena Hotel Dar (previously called the Moevenpick Royal Palm Hotel) is perhaps the city's best large hotel: it's very professional and ideal for short overnight stops.

-Originally built by German settlers in 1929, Gibb's Farm is one of Northern Tanzania’s oldest guesthouses.
-Located half way between Lake Manyara and Ngorongoro Crater, it’s surrounded by tropical gardens and has coffee-plantation views.
+Originally built by German settlers in 1929, Gibb's Farm is one of Northern Tanzania's oldest guesthouses.
+Located half way between Lake Manyara and Ngorongoro Crater, it's surrounded by tropical gardens and has great views over a coffee-plantation.

-On arrival, guests are led from ...
+On arrival, guests ...
 Read more about Gibbs Farm